Nicole ‘Snooki’ Polizzi’s Son Angelo Says ‘Mama’ In Adorable Video Clip

 “Truly the cutest baby I have ever seen.
 Love watching him grow!” said a fourth fan, thankful that Nicole continued to share these precious moments with her 13.4 million Instagram followers.

-Angelo celebrated his first birthday with his mother, father, and siblings at the family’s home in Northern New Jersey.
+Angelo celebrated his first birthday with his mother, father, and siblings at the family’s home in northern New Jersey.
 Nicole shared several photos with her social media followers in celebration of his special day.
 These included the above images of Angelo and his siblings and the little boy in a Mickey Mouse outfit.
-Nicole also posted a real-life mom shot as she held a crying Angelo as she attempted to get a cute photo for his birthday with the caption “Welp!”
+Also on Instagram, Nicole also posted a real-life mom shot while holding a crying Angelo as she attempted to get a cute photo for his birthday with the caption “Welp!”